 Using Biomass to Heat Your Home

-by Guest on Jul 7, 2010
+by Guest Post on Jul 7, 2010

-With skyrocketing oil prices and growing concerns for our planet, homeowners around the country are searching for affordable and environmentally responsible ways to heat their homes during winter months.
+With skyrocketing oil prices and growing concerns for our planet, homeowners around the country are searching for affordable and environmentally responsible ways to heat their homes during the winter months.
 This is the time of year when energy usage is at its highest, and fossil fuels are gobbled up by traditional heating methods.

-Homeowners searching for an eco-friendly alternative to wood stoves, oil, or gas furnaces can now get stoves that use either corn or pressurized wood pellets as a fuel, and do a great job of heating the home.
+Homeowners searching for an eco-friendly alternative to wood stoves, oil, or gas furnaces can now get stoves that use either corn or pressurized wood pellets as fuel, and do a great job of heating the home.